Our Trip to Africa: Release and reception

 In 1966 Kubelka premiered the completed film for the people who commissioned the film, along with friends and other artists.
 Upset with how they were portrayed, they nearly attacked him after the screening.
 Their lawyers demanded that he turn over the film so they could destroy it; the parties reached an agreement that Kubelka would not screen Our Trip to Africa in their hometown.
+After the film's release, William Gilkerson described it as "a depressing little work, somewhat reminiscent of the Mondo Cane technique, but much more effective and honest."

 Our Trip to Africa is now part of Anthology Film Archives' Essential Cinema Repertory collection.
 In the 2012 Sight & Sound poll, the film received votes from two film critics and two directors.
 Filmmaker Ashim Ahluwalia included the film in his personal top ten (for The Sight & Sound Top 50 Greatest Films of All Time poll), writing: "Along with Buñuel’s Las Hurdes, Unsere Afrikareise is an understanding of all documentary as a form of colonisation.
 Essential."
 Michael Finnissy's 1998 composition Unsere Afrikareise takes its title from Kubelka's film.